FosanzDev/TeleWhisperPublic/README.md

 # TeleWhisper - Public Release

 Public version of the TeleWhisper project.
+Consider joining the [Telegram support group](t.me/telewhispersupport)

 This Telegram bot is able to, in private chat with it, transcribe audios, videos, music, etc. to text, and send it back to you.